CaiGroup/pyfish_tools/README.md

 ```
 cp -r /path/to/seqFISH_datapipeline /path/to/raw/images/notebook_pyfiles
 ```
+If you want something added to this github repo, let Katsuya Lex Colon know.

 ### Main Developers and Contributions (Go to them for any questions)
 - Katsuya Lex Colon
 	- Overall pipeline structure (batch files and job submission)